ssvassiliev/Basics_of_Computers/_episodes/04-Using_computer.md

 ---

 ### 23. System requirements.
 Now that we have discussed operating systems, let's discuss how to use them.
-When you want to use a piece of software that did not come with your compute you must install it.
+When you want to use a piece of software that did not come with your computer you must install it.

 All computer software requires certain hardware components or other resources on a computer in order to function effectively.
 Most software vendors list minimal and recommended system requirements.
 The system requirements are usually viewed as guidelines rather than absolute rules.
 Generally, system requirements indicate which computer configurations will be most suitable for a particular software.